-Prerequisite: Appropriate Score on a Skills Assessment Test or Assessment by Instructor
+Prerequisite: Appropriate Score on a Skills Assessment Test or by evaluation. §

-3 CREDITS This course is designed to develop the student's ability to comprehend and interpret aural information.
-The student will practice active listening skills and will develop comprehension abilities in a variety of discourse situations including natural conversations, media broadcasts, and classroom lectures.
+3 CREDITS This course develops the student's ability to comprehend and interpret aural information.
+Students practice active listening skills and develop comprehension abilities in a variety of discourse situations including natural conversations, film and video contexts, and classroom lectures.
 This course is organized around topics in American culture.
 Students will learn about and discuss the cultural values and traditions which have shaped and continue to shape American society.
-Students will be encouraged to converse with native speakers.
-Upon completion of the course, the student will demonstrate increased comprehension of aural information.